EMoreno65/startup/README.md

 - MongoDB works properly and associates with my code!

 - Creates a new user in the database when you select enter.

+- Cannot proceed to filters page unless you're logged in so a lack of logging in prevents functionality.